 In nearly all cases chlamydia is transmitted through sexual contact.

-- If your sex partner is male you can still get chlamydia even if he does not ejaculate (cum).
+- You can still get chlamydia even if the person you're having sex with does not ejaculate (cum).

-- Chlamydia can also be spread through other sexual practices such as mutual masturbation or fingering.
+- Chlamydia can also be spread through other types of sexual contact such as mutual masturbation, fingering or the use of sex toys.

 - One simple way to protect yourself is by using a condom when engaging in sexual intercourse.

-Another way of transmitting the infection is from mother to baby during birth.
-If this occurs, the baby may develop an eye or lung infection.
+Another way of transmitting chlamydia is from mother to baby during birth.
+If this occurs, your baby may develop an eye or lung infection.
 This needs urgent treatment.

-If you are sexually active, it is important to have regular STI checks.
-If you think you may have been exposed to chlamydia, see your doctor for an additional STI check.
+If you are sexually active, get regular STI checks.
+If you think you may have been exposed to chlamydia, see your doctor for an extra STI check.

 What are the symptoms of chlamydia?

-Most people who are infected by chlamydia don't notice any symptoms and so do not know they have it.
+Most people who are infected by chlamydia don't notice any symptoms and so don't know they have it.

 - Chlamydia can be transmitted to other people even if you don't have symptoms.

-Common symptoms, if they do occur, may include:
+Common symptoms, if they do occur, may include the following:

-Chlamydial infection of the throat may occur, but is uncommon and usually does not cause any symptoms.
+Chlamydial infection of your throat can occur, but is uncommon and usually does not cause any symptoms.

 How is chlamydia diagnosed?